ednieuw/ESP32Communications/README.md

 - or IR-remote controler
 - and a DS3231 RTC-module.
 The DS3231 is for use when no WIFI is available and an accurate time in needed.

-The sketch is a spin-off from the Arduino Nano ESP32 word clock.
+The sketch is a spin-off from the Arduino Nano ESP32 word clock.<br>
 This sketch has been stripped from the word clock specifics and can be used for all kind of developments where WIFI, BLE, Serial input and output is needed.

 <img width="600" alt="NanoESP32-V04-3D" src="Pics/NanoESP32-V04-3D.jpg"/>